 RECYCLE BINS

 Absolutely NO PLASTIC BAGS are allowed in the recycle bins.
-This will be treated a bag of trash.

 Please do no overfill recycle bins.
 There are 8 bins on site and we encourage users to find another bin.
 Recycle collections are Mondays & Thursdays.

 Plastic totes are available at the Site Office to all residents at NO CHARGE!